Table of Contents

 Just like the esophagus and small intestine, the large intestine contains four typical layers: mucosa, submucosa, muscularis, and serosa.

-The muscularis consits of the following layers:
+The muscularis consists of the following layers:

-- Outer layer of smooth longitudinal muscles
+- Outer layer of the smooth longitudinal muscles

-- Inner layer of circular muscles
+- Inner layer of the circular muscles

 Histology of the Gastric Mucosa Including Its Glands